wgrabowski/pgs-radar-lint/README.md

 `xebia-radar-status` prints status of provided npm packages list from all Xebia Technology radars

-## Exit codes

-`xebia-radar-lint` exit codes:

-- `1` dependencies in `Hold` status found
-- `2` an error occurred
-- `0` success and any other scenario

 # local testing

 Use  `npm link` for local testing.
 See docs [here](https://docs.npmjs.com/cli/v9/commands/npm-link)

-For development use `npm start`, which will first link package locally and then watch for changes in code and rebuild code.
+For development use `npm start`, which will first links package locally and then watches for changes in code and rebuilds code.